Prag8855/aab/content/guides/pfand-bottles.md

 These bottles can still be recycled, but they don't have a deposit.

-- Milk cartons - They go in the yellow recycling bin
+- Milk cartons - They go in the yellow recycling bin.
+Plastic milk bottles have a deposit.
 - Most wine bottles - They go in the glass recycling bins
 - Containers with the [Grüne Punkt](/images/gruene-punkt-pfand.png) logo[^2] - They go in the yellow recycling bin
 - Bottles purchased in other countries